In this guide, we’ll be diving into how to edit moody portraits in Lightroom.

 The color adjustments panel is my favorite panel.

-Before I adjust any adjustments to the hue, saturation, and luminance of the colors, I like to break down the colors into two families, the warmer colors and the cooler colors.
+Before I adjust the hue, saturation, and luminance of the colors, I like to divide them into two families: warmer and cooler.

 The warmer colors consist of reds, oranges, yellows, and greens: